dopaminedtox/dopaminedtox/README.md

 # What is it for?

 So what is the problem?
 Nowadays, we keep getting _cheap_ dopamine from social media.
-Meh, is it a problem at all?
+Is it a problem at all?
 Try to get pleasure from reading a book or completing your work or personal project.
 Did it work out well?
 Good, you're lucky.
 It didn't?
 Well, at least you're not alone.

 # Do I need it?

+## You do if:

-- ✅ Wanna start reading books.
+- ✅ You want to start reading books.
 Again.
-Because I like reading books
+Because you like reading books
-- ✅ Completing projects is fun, I'm in
+- ✅ You forgot that completing projects is fun
 - ✅ Completing pet-projects fun too
-- ✅ I need to get certificated this quarter, but IG is so addictive
+- ✅ Need to get certificated this quarter, but IG is so addictive
-- ✅ Deadlines are all about me, but man, have you heard how many kittens are dying daily because of those politicians?
+- ✅ Deadlines are all about you, but "have you heard how many kittens are dying daily because of those politicians"?
-- ✅ Social media take too much time.
-I might've got a walk with my kids
+- ✅ Social media takes too much of your time.
+You might've got a walk with kids
-- ✅ I wanna be able to concentrate on one task for at least 30 minutes
+- ✅ You want to be able to concentrate on one task for at least 30 minutes
-- ✅ All of those sounds boring.
+- ✅ All of the above sounds boring.
 I'd better scroll youtube recommendations

+## Perhaps do not if:

 - 🤷🏼‍♂️ I'm not sure if this is a problem for me, I'm pretty good at completing tasks

+## I (author) need your help if:

-- ❎ Thanks, you know I'm something of a doctor myself
+- ❎ "Thanks, you know I'm something of a doctor myself"

-# DoD
+# Definitions of done

-- 😍 I've enjoyed last book I read.
+- 😍 I've enjoyed last book.
 And I get some notes while reading
 - 🧐 CCNE non pen*s canis est
-- 👦🏼 Daddy, stop climbing this mountain, we've been heer last week!
+- 👦🏼 Daddy, stop climbing this mountain, we've already been here!
 We'd better watch "Star Wars" again!
-- 👩🏻‍⚕️ Thanks, you know I'm something of a doctor myself
+- 👩🏻‍⚕️ "Thanks, you know I'm something of a doctor myself"

 # To do

-- ⬜️ Define what _cheap_ dopamine is whatever
+- ✅ Define what _cheap_ dopamine is

 ```
 brain fuel